Check out my first novel, midnight's simulacra!

 • Moisture ought be removed from the device.

-• The device ought connect to a preconfigured WiFi network, get a DHCP lease, and announce mDNS.
+• The device must acquire and maintain connection to a preconfigured WiFi network, get a DHCP lease, and announce mDNS.

 • The device ought measure weight of the spool, ideally with accuracy within 1% (10g at 1kg).